-The team who works on a project has to track their time with time tracking software and use project management software which helps a project manager monitor the timeline.
+The team who works on a project has to track their time with time-tracking software and use project management software which helps a project manager monitor the timeline.

 Project closing phase

 Once the team finishes website development and your QA team test functionalities, the client reviews it to check if it meets all requirements.
 After positive feedback, the project closes.

 Wrapping up: Project management helps reach the project goal

-Project management aims to oversee potential problems with a project — as well as plan, organize, and control activities effectively and efficiently in order to close the said project successfully.
+Project management aims to oversee potential problems with a project — as well as plan, organize, and control activities effectively and efficiently in order to close said project successfully.

 Making the effort to systematically manage a project enables the better organization of business processes and helps the team working on the project meet the project goal and objectives in an optimal manner.